 Click here for the fillable FOI request form.

 Under section 75 of the Act, the RDCK may require you to pay a fee.
-If we determine that there will be a fee we will send you a fee estimate before processing your request.
+A fee estimate will be sent to you before processing your formal request.

 The RDCK will not charge fees for: